Arquivo.pt was recognised in the ‘Promoting a more Innovative and Digital Society’ category.

 Presentation materials

-As a result of this cycle of Webinars, the collaboration between the Polytechnic Institute of Lisbon and Arquivo.pt was strengthened, with a view to preserving institutional websites and other content of interest to the IPL community that is on various online media.
+As a result of this series of webinars, the collaboration between the IPL – Politécnico de Lisboa and Arquivo.pt was strengthened, with a view to preserving its institutional websites and other interesting content that is available on various online media (news, events, references to teachers, researchers and students).

 May 18, International Museum Day, was celebrated all over the country with free admission, guided tours, entertainment and exhibitions related to memory and heritage.